zimivanende/BoomiFlow-SearchFilterTable/README.md

 ### canExport

 enables or disables the export to csv options.  defaults to "true".
 Set to "false" to remove the feature.

+### exportUserColumns

+sets if all columns are exported or only those shown / selected by user.  defaults to "false".
+Set to "true" to export only the user's displayed columns.

 ### RowLevelState